-This course is an introduction to computer-aided design drafting for 2D parametric applications, using related equipment and software.
+This course is an introduction to computer-aided design drafting for 3D parametric applications, using related equipment and software.
 The core of this course is basic engineering documentation control and standardization as used in industry to develop a generic method of system and product development and revision procedures.
-Related topics developed, but not limited to, are standardization procedures within an organization, schematic and block diagrams of networks, bill of materials, revision of drawings, use of universal symbols, and use of internet sources to obtain information and send and receive electronic files.
+Related topics developed include, but are not limited to, standardization procedures within an organization, schematic and block diagrams of net works, bill of materials, revision of drawings, use of universal symbols, and use of Internet sources to obtain information and send and receive electronic files.
+Quarter Credit Hours 6.0 the general concepts of parametric modeling and applying the methodology of using parameters to create dynamic 3D models.
+The models are then transformed into manufacturing models using concepts of two- and three-axis machine tool paths.
+Concepts of computer numerical control machine technology (CNC), rapid prototyping and simulation modeling software are used.
+Prerequisite: CAD1030 or ENGN3020 or permission of department chair.
 Quarter Credit Hours 6.0

-CAD3070 INTRODUCTION TO CAD/CAM & LAB
+CAD3070 INTRODUCTION TO CAD/CAM & LAB This course is a continuation of CAD1030, building on